-Operation of the proposed Project requires less volume of water.
+Operation of the proposed Project requires low volume of water.
 Oily water from the equipment area drains and the secondary containment areas of the transformers and fuel oil tanks will be treated in the Oily Water Treatment System.
-IASCL shall ensure that wastewater is properly treated to meet DENR effluent standards prior to discharge to the receiving body of water.
+IASCL shall ensure that wastewater is properly treated to meet DENR effluent standards prior to discharge to the main drainage facility of LIDE.
+Annex 1-7 shows the drainage plan of the proposed Project.